eddmann/eddmann.github.io/_posts/2015/2015-10-20-arabic-to-roman-numerals-converter-in-javascript.md

 };
 ```

-The second solution follows a typical head-tail recursive pattern, taking advantage of the call-stack to return the built-up translation.
+The second solution follows a typical head-tail recursive pattern, taking advantage of the call stack to return the built-up translation.
-Deconstruction has been taken even further in this example, highlighting how it is possible to pull out not only a single element but elements within elements from an array subject.
+Deconstruction has been taken even further in this example, highlighting how it is possible to extract not only a single element but elements within elements from an array.